The stabilized automorphism group of odometers and of Toeplitz subshifts: The stabilized automorphism group of an odometer

 \section{The stabilized automorphism group of an odometer}

 This section is dedicated to characterizing the stabilized automorphism group of odometers.
 In order to study the stabilized automorphism group of odometers, we first analyze $\Aut(\Z_{(p_n)}, +\text{\textbf{m}})$ for all $m\in \N$.
-We separate our study into two cases in the following proposition.
+We start by proving the following proposition.